Ha1fDead/InteractionPrototype/readme.md

 I believe my favoured implementations are #2 for both options.

+## Command Prototype

+Command Pattern, also known as Undo / Redo, has some interesting behaviors.
+I need to think about what is "Undoable" from a users perspective.

+Google Sheets:

+- Undo will switch your tab to that window, and then undo the item
+- Conditional formatting is undoable (whoda thunk)

+Valhalla:

+- Actor / Prop manipulation (placing, moving, resizing, scaling, etc.)
+- Resource expenditure (casting a spell, rolling hit dice)
+- Entire AI turns
+- Player actions (doing damage, casting a spell, etc.)
+- Drawing (for drawing tools)
+- UI management (open window, close window, minimize window)

+What shouldn't be undoable:

+- System Configuration

+Behaviors / Unkowns:

+- User moves something, changes the health, and moves it again.
+Should two undos undo the move actions or the move and health change?
+- Can the GM undo player actions?
+- Can the players undo GM actions?
+- What about item transferrence (player drops item, player #2 picks it up, player #1 undoes action)

 ## Browser Behaviors

 Regarding the asynchronous APIs, it appears that (in Chrome)